bgamari/ghc-wiki-import/hackathon-projects.md

 - Add type parameter to [HsSyn](commentary/compiler/hs-syn-type) for the post-typechecking type to ensure it does not exist until after typechecking

-- Improve pretty-printer for Core to have better layout
+- Improve pretty-printer for Core to have better layout -- Geoff Washburn may look at this.

+- Improve instance deriving: allow deriving Enum for more types, allow deriving Eq, Ord, Show for GADTs. -- Bjorn Bringert

+- Hacking the build system (for example)
+- Setting up GHC to build the base library using Cabal (since you have the GHC team, the Cabal team and the hmake team in one place!)

+  - Isaac Jones - I can be available for general Cabal questions as well.
+- Hacking on Cabal-Get (not really a GHC thing!)

+  - Isaac Jones
+- Fix C-- (cmm) output?

 ## Library Projects